envima/spatialMaxent/docs/_docs/110_train_maxent.md

 We will now train two models for each species in the Canada dataset.
 One with a random 5-fold cross-validation and the Maxent default settings (default modeling approach) and one with spatial cross-validation and forward-variable-selection, forward-feature-selection and regularization multiplier tuning (spatial modeling approach).
 Both models are trained and evaluated on the exact same data and we will compare their performance in the next section.

 We will need to create 21 models for each species, with all possible combinations of test and training data to get a comprehensive picture, which modelling approach performs best.
-As we are comparing two modeling approaches for 20 species we will calculate a total of 840 models, if you are not having sufficient free storage on your PC you can delete the prediction rasters once all metrics are claculated.
+As we are comparing two modeling approaches for 20 species we will calculate a total of 840 models, if you are not having sufficient free storage on your PC (~ 33 GB) you can delete the prediction rasters once all metrics are calculated.

 ## spatialMaxent GUI
 Watch the video below to see how to train the model for the species `can01` and the first combination of training and test data `can01_01` in the spatialMaxent GUI.